 Undergraduate students will not be able to register for classes without meeting with their Academic Advisor to discuss course selection and to receive an Advising Authorization Code (AAC).

-The Undergraduate Student Services and Graduate Student Services offices seek to empower students’ success by providing them with the resources to navigate effectively and thrive in their academic pursuits.
-Additionally, the Graduate Student Services office provides information and assistance to graduate applicants, admitted students, and continuing students regarding financial assistance.
+The Student Services office seeks to empower students’ success by providing them with the resources to navigate effectively and thrive in their academic pursuits.
+Additionally, the Graduate Enrollment office provides information and assistance to graduate applicants, admitted students, and continuing students regarding financial assistance.
 Both offices act as a liaison between faculty, staff, and students, and resources across campus.

-The Student Records office houses and processes materials pertaining to the student record for both graduate and undergraduate students.
-The Wheelock Student Records office, in conjunction with the Undergraduate Student Services and Graduate Student Services offices, acts as a resource and support for faculty and students for academic activities, including graduation.
+The Student Records office houses and processes materials pertaining to the student record of both graduate and undergraduate students.
+The Wheelock Student Records office, in conjunction with the Student Services and Graduate Enrollment offices, acts as a resource and support for faculty and students for academic activities, including graduation.

 Contact: firstname.lastname@example.org, 1-617-353-4235

 Many professions for which students prepare in the Wheelock College of Education & Human Development require licensure by the state, commonwealth, or district in which students wish to practice.
-The University Licensure office is prepared to assist students seeking licensure in the Commonwealth of Massachusetts.
+The Professional Preparation office assists students seeking licensure in the Commonwealth of Massachusetts.
 This office can also provide general information to students pursuing licensure out of state.